linuxscout/qalsadi/README.md

-#Qalsadi Arabic Morphological Analyzer for Python
+# Qalsadi Arabic Morphological Analyzer and Lemmatizer for Python